Learn about the basics and potential considerations of adding DAFs to your giving plan

 - Involve multiple members of the family, friends, or other advisors

-- Research potential recipients
+- Research potential grant recipients

 - Recommend how funds are distributed